open/close all folders

 - Trinity: zig-zagged with the availability of many bio-tech devices that can replicate modern appliances, and some of the most sophisticated devices of the setting (like the jump ships) making major use of it.
 On one hand, they can replicate the appliances' work just as well and Psions can bond with them and get them to work a bit better.
 On the other hand, they have higher maintenance, are much harder to fix, people are not comfortable using them (the fluff explicitly says that many biotech devices are sold with normal-looking exterior shells), computers are still better as hard tech, and if Psions get attuned to too many biotech devices, they develop junkie-like symptoms.

 - In Galactic Civilizations II the Dread Lords have ships that look and act like they were alive.
 Not even the most technologically advanced ships that can be built by the playable races can match them, the only way to beat them is through attrition.

 - In Colobot, at the later stages of the game you finally start finding nests of giant ants you were encountering earlier.
 In these nests, you can find what can be best described as green, gooey pods that spawn pieces of organic goo.
-One of the missions concentrates on acquiring one of such pieces and bringing it back to the base, where you can examine it and use it to unlock a new type of robots: robots walking on ant-like legs (which quite literally look like half-robots, half-ants).
+One of the missions concentrates on acquiring one of such pieces and bringing it back to the base, where you can examine it and use it to unlock a new type of robots: ones that walk on ant-like legs and quite literally look like half-robots, half-ants.
 They are faster and more capable of getting past steep hills than robots driving on wheels or on caterpillar tracks.